Where do the documents go on an export shipping container

 When fitted with a lock box (padlock cover) and a heavy duty padlock, in our experience to break into your container you will either need to be an expert lock pick (a good quality padlock will be very hard for even a professional to pick) or you will need some form of heavy cutting equipment to physically cut through the sides or roof of the container, or to cut the lock and padlock cover off (both are a similar amount of effort)

-Our general advise, a lock box and a good quality padlock will deter your average ‘chancer’ without questions, its just too much effort to break into a container, a reasonable risk of getting caught (as there would likely be a lot of noise involved) and no guarantee of it begin worthwhile.
-We recommend a lock box in its own right will often deter anyone from taking a look at your container, but if you leave it unlocked – you can expect people will be interested to see what you have inside.
+Our general advice, a lock box and a good quality padlock will deter your average ‘chancer’ without questions, its just too much effort to break into a container, a reasonable risk of getting caught (as there would likely be a lot of noise involved) and no guarantee of it begin worthwhile.
+We recommend a lock box in its own right will often deter anyone from taking a look at your container, but if you leave it unlocked – you can expect people will be very interested to see what you have inside!

 Underneath this there is a waterproof coating, often a bitumen based coating and some very heavy duty cross-members, which take the cargo weight whilst the container is being lifted.

-This covers all standard types of shipping containers including side opening containers, open tops, and flat racks as well as all of our storage containers
+This covers all standard types of shipping containers including side opening containers, open tops, and flat racks as well as all of our storage containers.

-Modern refrigerated shipping containers typically come with a jet-washable raised aluminium t-bar floor
+Modern refrigerated shipping containers typically come with a jet-washable raised aluminium t-bar floor.

 DNV (offshore oil and gas industry spec) containers will typically come with a metal plate floor as standard.